I’m all for a fancy appetizer spread, but sometimes the occasion demands good, old-fashioned, cheesy Potato Skins.

 - Leave a thin wall of flesh inside each potato skin; reserve the flesh for another use.

-- Brush the insides with the butter and spices.
+- Brush the insides with the butter mixture and spices.
 Pile on the cheese and bacon.

 Storage Tips

 - To Store.
-Potato skins are best enjoyed right away, but can be stored (without the Greek yogurt and chives) in the refrigerator for 1 to 2 days.
+This recipe is best enjoyed right away but can be stored (without the Greek yogurt and chives) in the refrigerator for 1 to 2 days.

 - To Reheat.
-Place the potato skins in a 425 degree F oven until heated through (5 or so minutes).
+Reheat baked potato skins in a 425 degrees F oven until heated through (5 or so minutes).
 Add remaining toppings.

 - To Freeze.
 Unfortunately, you cannot put these potato skins in the freezer.
 They will be soggy and have an off texture once thawed.